Spontaneous rotating vortex rings in a parametrically driven polariton fluid: Results

-Due to rotation of the condensate, the presence of vortex arrays has been predicted \cite{borgh2010spatial} to give rise to `side bands' in the photoluminescence spectrum, shifted in energy away from the condensate mode by $\Delta E = n \Omega$, where $n$ is the number of vortices in the array.
+The appearance of the vortex ring can be understood as being due to a modulational instability of the symmetric system: in general, pumping and decay causes the frequencies of a stationary, homogeneous state to acquire an imaginary part, leading to growth of the associated high angular momentum modes, and vortex nucleation \cite{keeling2008spontaneous,borgh2012robustness}.
+As such, our rings are predicted \cite{borgh2010spatial} to give rise to side bands in the photoluminescence spectrum, shifted in energy away from the condensate mode by $\Delta E = n \Omega$, where $n$ is the number of vortices in the ring.
 The photoluminescence spectrum near the signal (along $k_y=0$) of the system corresponding to Fig.~\ref{fig:currents} (a) is shown in Fig.~\ref{fig:spectra} (a).
 The signal population can be seen around $k=0$, $\omega- \omega_X=-1.67$ meV.
-The spectrum of the same system in the presence of an 8-vortex array (Fig.~\ref{fig:opo} (b)) is shown in Fig.~\ref{fig:spectra} (b).
+The spectrum of the same system in the presence of an 8-vortex ring (Fig.~\ref{fig:opo} (b)) is shown in Fig.~\ref{fig:spectra} (b).
 Two side bands lying above the signal state can be clearly seen.
 The energy shift $\Delta E$ of the side bands relative to the signal state is found to be $0.051 \pm 0.002$ meV, in very good agreement with the theoretical value of $8 \Omega = 0.052$ meV.
-We find similarly good agreement in the case of arrays with different numbers of vortices.
-For example, for a 12-vortex array solution, we find a frequency of rotation of $\Omega = 8.10$ GHz, giving a theoretical energy shift of $12 \Omega = 0.064$ meV, and we observe the side bands to be shifted by $0.064\pm 0.002$ meV away from the signal state.
-Based on our simulations, we believe that the vortex array could be directly imaged, and its rotation measured, using state-of-the-art time-resolved techniques.
-For example, for a 8-vortex array with $\sigma_p=35 \, \mu\mathrm{m}$ we predict a period of rotation of 634 ps, whilst for a 12-vortex array with $\sigma_p=43.5 \, \mu\mathrm{m}$ we predict 776 ps, which should be large enough to allow direct imaging.
-However, for experiments which rely upon time-integrated measurements of photonic emission, direct observation of rotating vortex arrays may be more difficult.
-The presence of side bands in the photoluminescence spectrum provides an alternative experimental signature of such an array.
-Another possible method of directly imaging a rotating vortex array in experiments using time-integrated measurements is via the defocused homodyne imaging scheme discussed in Ref.~\cite{borgh2012robustness}, which exploits the presence of the side bands in the spectrum.
+We find similarly good agreement in the case of rings with different numbers of vortices.
+For example, for a 12-vortex ring solution, we find the frequency of rotation to be $\Omega = 8.10$ GHz, giving a theoretical energy shift of $12 \Omega = 0.064$ meV, and we observe the side bands to be shifted by $0.064\pm 0.002$ meV away from the signal state.
+Based on our simulations, we believe that the vortex ring could be directly imaged, and its rotation measured, using state-of-the-art time-resolved techniques.
+For example, for a 8-vortex ring with $\sigma_p=35 \, \mu\mathrm{m}$ we predict a period of rotation of 634 ps, whilst for a 12-vortex ring with $\sigma_p=43.5 \, \mu\mathrm{m}$ we predict 776 ps, which should be long enough to allow direct imaging.
+However, for experiments which rely upon time-integrated measurements of photonic emission, direct observation of rotating vortex rings may be more difficult.
+The presence of side bands in the photoluminescence spectrum provides an alternative experimental signature of such an ring.
+Another possible method of directly imaging a rotating vortex ring in experiments using time-integrated measurements is via the defocused homodyne imaging scheme discussed in Ref.~\cite{borgh2012robustness}, which exploits the presence of the side bands in the spectrum.